klemeragm/lda_academic_work/README.md

 # lda_academic_work
 This is my repository of my final work and some files about the them of the same.
 This project is about processing modeling using LDA in order to group story fragments using pre-processing techniques and storage modeling

-Its necessary have to install the python 3x or higher
+# Pre-requisites

-Have the libraries installed below (in some cases anaconda requires installation with conda install name-library)
+Its necessary have to install the python 3x or higher and have the libraries installed below (in some cases anaconda requires installation with conda install name-library)

 # Install unicodedata